On a conjecture of De Giorgi related to homogenization: Introduction

 \subsection{The approach and methodology}

 De Giorgi's conjecture has (more or less) been ignored completely.
-Everyone, that has touched upon the homogenization of the transport problem, have ignored the fact that convergence of the underlying dynamical system would give the convergence of the transport problem.
+Indeed, the fact that convergence of the underlying dynamical system would give the convergence of the transport problem, have been unnoticed in the literature.
 Our result (read observation) should be seen in the light of homogenization of the dynamical system, rather than the transport problem; even though this directly implies the convergence of the transport problem.
 The approach we have taken here is a combination of a few, already worked out, methods (originating in the work of Kolmogorov \cite{Kolm53}, and later Bogolyubov \cite{Bogolyubov}).
-Indeed, amalgamating the method of Kolmogorov (and its refinement due to Tassa \cite{Tassa}) and that of Bogolyubov allows one to apply singular perturbation techniques to homogenization problems for dynamical systems giving convergence rate.
+More precisely, it is a combination of Kolmogorov's transformation of coordinate system (and its refinement due to Tassa \cite{Tassa}) and Bogolyubov's method for singular perturbations.
+In particular, the latter implies a convergence rate as $\e\to 0$.

 To the best of our knowledge, this has not been done previously and hence worth noticing.
 Such a composition of hybrid techniques -- of combining singular perturbations, dynamical systems and homogenization -- gives new insights and opens up for the study of convergence rates for similar problems.

 We also want to stress that although our result seems to be new, it does not use any new technique, and most probably if the problem was noticed by others, that have worked with the related transport problem, a similar observation would have been made.